getalp/wikIR/README.md

 ```
 COLLECTION_PATH is the directory where the datasets will be stored

+## Train and evaluate neural networks for ad-hoc IR with matchzoo

 To reproduce our results with matchzoo models, call
 ```bash
 python matchzoo_experiment.py -c config.json
 ```

+## Display results
 To compute statistical significance against BM25 with Student t-test with Bonferroni correction and display the results, call

 ```bash